-MTH 1441 - Precalculus (4) (or MTH 1331 and MTH 1332)

-MTH 1222 - Calculus for the Social Sciences (4) or MTH 1554 - Calculus I (or course competency as determined by the Department of Mathematics and Statistics)
+- MTH 1441 Precalculus (4) or MTH 1331 and MTH 1332 - MTH 1222 Calculus for the Social Sciences (4) or MTH 1554 Calculus I (4) (or course competency as determined by the Department of Mathematics and Statistics)

-9. Four credits of statistics STA 2222 - Statistical Methods for Biology (4) Note Corresponding lecture and lab courses should normally be taken simultaneously.
+9. Four credits of statistics

+• STA 2222 - Statistical Methods for Biology (4)

+Corresponding lecture and lab courses should normally be taken simultaneously.
 Note that some courses have incorporated labs into lecture credit while other labs are given separate credit.
 Students using this catalog to meet biology B.S. major requirements may also use any course subsequently approved as satisfying specific requirements and published in a later catalog.

-Requirements for a modified major in biology (B.S.) with a specialization in anatomy Adviser: Mary E. Craig
+Requirements for a modified major in biology (B.S.) with a specialization in anatomy

-Students considering a career in the many aspects of the medical fields as well as anatomical teaching, may elect this specialization in their sophomore year.
+Adviser: Mary E. Craig Students considering a career in the many aspects of the medical fields as well as anatomical teaching, may elect this specialization in their sophomore year.
 The selection of all courses should be planned in consultation with the adviser.

-Biology courses required for the anatomy specialization include BIO 2100 - Human Anatomy (4) BIO 2101 - Human Anatomy Laboratory (1) BIO 4100 - Advanced Visceral Human Anatomy (4) BIO 4111 - Advanced Regional Dissection (2) BIO 4120 - Neuroanatomy (4) And one of the following electives BIO 3140 - Histology (4) with BIO 3141 - Histology Laboratory (1) BIO 3320 - Vertebrate Zoology (5) BIO 4112 - Advanced Musculoskeletal Human Anatomy (4)
+Biology courses required for the anatomy specialization include

+- BIO 2100 Human Anatomy (4)

+- BIO 2101 Human Anatomy Laboratory (1)

+- BIO 4100 Advanced Visceral Human Anatomy (4)

+- BIO 4111 Advanced Regional Dissection (2)

+- BIO 4120 Neuroanatomy (4)

+And one of the following electives

+- BIO 3140 Histology (4) with BIO 3141 Histology Laboratory - BIO 3320 Vertebrate Zoology (5) - BIO 4112 Advanced Musculoskeletal Human Anatomy (4)

-Requirements for a modified major in biology (B.S.) with a specialization in cell-molecular biology Adviser: Lan Jiang
+Requirements for a modified major in biology (B.S.) with a specialization in cellmolecular biology

-Students considering a career in cell biology, biotechnology or molecular biology may elect this specialization in their sophomore year.
+Adviser: Lan Jiang Students considering a career in cell biology, biotechnology or molecular biology may elect this specialization in their sophomore year.
 The selection of all courses should be planned in consultation with the adviser.

-Biology courses required are BIO 3210 - Biology of the Cell (4) BIO 3211 - Biology of the Cell Laboratory (1) BIO 3500 - General Microbiology (4) BIO 3501 - General Microbiology Laboratory (1)
+Biology courses required are

+- BIO 3210 Biology of the Cell (4)

+- BIO 3211 Biology of the Cell Laboratory (1)

+- BIO 3500 General Microbiology (4)

+- BIO 3501 General Microbiology Laboratory (1)

-BIO 3233 - Biochemistry I Laboratory (1)
+- BIO 3233 Biochemistry I Laboratory (1)

-BIO 3401 - Genetics Laboratory (1)
+- BIO 3401 Genetics Laboratory (1)

-BIO 4210 - Molecular Biology (4)
+- BIO 4210 Molecular Biology (4)

-BIO 4232 - Biochemistry II (4) or BIO 4510 - Virology (4)
+- BIO 4232 Biochemistry II (4) or BIO 4510 Virology (4)

-Requirements for a modified major in biology (B.S.) with a specialization in microbiology Adviser: Sara Blumer-Schuette
+Requirements for a modified major in biology (B.S.) with a specialization in microbiology

-Students considering a career in biotechnology, microbiology technology and research may elect this specialization in their sophomore or junior year.
+Adviser: Sara Blumer-Schuette Students considering a career in biotechnology, microbiology technology and research may elect this specialization in their sophomore or junior year.
 The selection of all courses should be planned in consultation with the adviser.

-Biology courses required for the microbiology specialization are BIO 3500 - General Microbiology (4) BIO 3501 - General Microbiology Laboratory (1) BIO 4530 - Medical Microbiology (4) BIO 4510 - Virology (4) And one of the following electives BIO 4210 - Molecular Biology (4) BIO 4226 - Immunology (4) BIO 4412 - Functional Genomics and Bioinformatics (4)
+Biology courses required for the microbiology specialization are

+• BIO 3500 - General Microbiology (4)

+- BIO 3501 General Microbiology Laboratory (1)

+- BIO 4530 Medical Microbiology (4)

+- BIO 4510 Virology (4)

+And one of the following electives

+- BIO 4210 Molecular Biology (4)

+- BIO 4226 Immunology (4)

+- BIO 4412 Functional Genomics and Bioinformatics (4)

+- BIO 4550 Microbial Biotechnology (4)

-Concentration in pre-medical studies: medicine, dentistry, optometry and veterinary medicine Pre-Medical Studies: Medicine, Dentistry, Optometry and Veterinary Medicine Concentration Additional Information
+Pre-Medical Studies: Medicine, Dentistry, Optometry and Veterinary Medicine Concentration